Alabama Butterfly Atlas

 View county names by moving the mouse over a county or view a map with county names

-The Zabulon Skipper prefers grassy openings near forest edges, stream corridors, roadsides, pastures, old fields, and edges of wetlands.
-It sometimes wanders into suburban gardens and sips nectar from a variety flowers.
+Grassy openings near forest edges, stream corridors, roadsides, pastures, old fields, and edges of wetlands.
+Sometimes wanders into suburban gardens..

+Reports from nearby states list wild ryes (Elymus spp.), bentgrasses (Agrostis spp.), Orchard Grass (Dactylis glomerata.), bluegrasses (Poa spp.), Purple Top (Tridens flava ), Small-fruited Panic Grass (Panicum microcarpon), and lovegrasses (Eragrostis spp.).
 Slender Spikegrass/Slender Wood Oats (Chasmanthium laxum) is suspected in Florida.
-In other areas, larvae have been reported to feed on the following grasses: wild ryes (Elymus spp.), bentgrasses (Agrostis spp.), Orchard Grass (Dactylis glomerata.), bluegrasses (Poa spp.), Purple Top (Tridens flava ), Small-fruited Panic Grass (Panicum microcarpon), and lovegrasses (Eragrostis spp.)

 In Alabama, Japanese Stilt Grass (Microstegium vimineum) has been documented.
-This is a highly invasive, alien plant that grows in the shade, spreads rapidly, and is very difficult to eradicate.
+This highly invasive, alien plant grows in the shade, spreads rapidly, and is very difficult to eradicate.

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.